tadeuszlorkowski/mirelia/README.md

 ## From the EPEJSODION Online website

-In order to use the script without download, all you need to do is to add the script from the EPEJSODION Online page, by setting it as the script's source between the <head> tags of the site's HTML document:
+In order to use the script without download, all you need to do is to add the script from the EPEJSODION Online page, by setting it as the script's source in a script element between the head tags of the site's HTML document:

 ```html
 <script src="http://www.epejsodion.com/mirelia.js"></script>